marcpages2020/GenesisEngine/README.md

  - About: Get the pages where the project is held in GitHub and get more information about the engine.

+### Importing Files
+ For proper file import it is recommended that the files are already inside the Assets folder before starting the engine.
+If they are not, files can be dragged and dropped onto the engine in order to be imported.
+One last way to import files is copying them in the Assets folder and push the Reload button under the Assets hierarchy in the Assets window.

+ ### Importing Options
+There are plenty of importing options specially for textures.
+When the file is dropped onto the engine an importing window will pop up to select the desired options.

  ## Additional functionality

+ ### First Assignment
  - The engine settings are loaded directly from a JSON file named config and located in GenesisEngine/Assets/Config. this settings include the modules values and which windows are opened on start.
  - When and FBX is loaded the hierarchy of the objects is mantained and the name of the objects in the FBX will be assigned to the new Game Object.
  - Objects can be deleted selecting them and pressing SUPR.

- - Local Transformations are applied to objects, to represent so the baker house will be rotated.
-Its childs can be rotated and scaled via inspector.
- - In configuration you can change if you want the size of the files to be normalized when imported.
-They are normalized if their size is (100, 100, 100).
- - Size can be changed in all axis at the same time using the scale multiplier under the scale transform in the inspector.
+## Second Assignment